revsmoke/scanplan/README.md

 [Create a 3D model of an interior room by guiding the user through an AR experience] (https://developer.apple.com/documentation/roomplan/create_a_3d_model_of_an_interior_room_by_guiding_the_user_through_an_ar_experience) in the developer documentation.

+## Export Accuracy

+The app exports the captured space to both **USDZ** and **JSON** formats.
+To provide architects with the most detailed reference possible, the export uses `CapturedRoom.ExportOption.all`.
+This option includes the parametric data and the raw mesh in the same USDZ file so downstream tools can choose the level of precision they require.

+## Environment Setup

+Run `./setup.sh` before building the project to install required build tools.